Legislation has been reintroduced in Hawaii to increase annual registration fees, increase the gas tax and increase the motor-vehicle weight tax.

 Legislation to allow for a single plate for motor vehicles that were not originally equipped with a display bracket on the front of the vehicle was approved by the House Transportation and Defense Committee.

-Legislation to require new-car dealers to provide purchasers a written statement declaring it is illegal for manufacturers or dealers to void a warranty or deny coverage because aftermarket or recycled parts were installed or because someone other than the dealer performed service will be considered by the Assembly Committee on Privacy and Consumer Protection.
+Legislation to require new-car dealers to provide purchasers a written statement declaring it is illegal for manufacturers or dealers to void a warranty or deny coverage because aftermarket or recycled parts were installed or because someone other than the dealer performed service was introduced.

 Legislation has been introduced to repeal the two license-plate requirement for motor vehicles in New York.

 Legislation to increase the age requirement of antique, rare or special-interest motor vehicles from 20 years old or older to 30 years old or older was introduced.

 A series of bills have been introduced in Hawaii to exempt antique motor vehicles from the state’s vehicle weight tax, reduce the weight tax for all other vehicles and decrease annual registration fees.

 Legislation to allow for a single rear plate for motor vehicles that were not originally equipped with a display bracket on the front of the vehicle was not approved by the Idaho House of Representatives on a 28–42 vote.

 Legislation to provide for the issuance of a single rear-mounted license plate for certain motor vehicles was approved by the Montana House.